dan-m0/Mouse-Mover/docs/index.md

 <br />
 <br />

-See the [open issues](https://github.com/nyxtryx/MouseMover/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/nyxtryx/Mouse-Mover/issues) for a full list of suggested features and known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>